gjbex/CMake-usecases/source_code/README.md

    that should be used at runtime to execute a Python script.
 This includes a Bash script as a wrapper to enscapsulate the Python interpreter and dependencies.
+1. `rpath`: illustration of how to build with RPATH.